worldmateproject/scoping-review-child-robot/README.md

     ("Education" OR "School" OR "Learn*" OR "Caregiver" OR "Teach*" OR "Child-directed" OR "Speech" OR "Language" OR "Communication")
 )
 ```
-## Systematic Review Workflow and Data Processing Pipeline
+## Scoping Review Workflow and Data Processing Pipeline

-This document outlines the structured methodology used to conduct a systematic review integrating automated data processing and staged filtering.
-The workflow ensures transparency, reproducibility, and alignment with systematic review standards such as PRISMA.
+This repo outlines the structured methodology used to conduct a scoping review integrating automated data processing and staged filtering.
+The workflow ensures transparency, reproducibility, and alignment with scoping review standards such as PRISMA.

 ---

 ### Overview

 The review process is divided into major procedural stages designed to manage data collection, consolidation, Scanning (Title and abstract), Full text screening, and analysis in a transparent and replicable way.

 ---